Addabbo: Let’s Get a State Budget That’s Done Right and Close to on Time

 THAT’S DONE RIGHT AND CLOSE TO ON TIME

 The New York State Budget is burdened by a deficit that could be larger than $9.5 billion.
-In March, The Senate passed a significant property tax reduction measure.
+Last week, the Senate passed a significant property tax reduction measure.
 This proposal will be discussed during the budget negotiations that will take place in Albany in the coming days.
 This legislation was an important first step and could provide property tax relief to more that 53,000 households in Addabbo’s district.
 Now the issue becomes what cuts in spending need to be made in order to pay for the property tax reduction or any other restoration to the proposed cuts by Governor David Paterson.

 The Senate Budget Resolution, which is only a proposal to start the budget negotiations, included a rejection of the governor’s proposals to implement $1.1 billion in new taxes, a restoration of senior funding cuts, protected State Parks, provided for property tax relief, and does not include the borrowing of monies to solve the deficit.
 Critics of the resolution point to the proposed cuts to education and the lack of deep spending reductions.
-“This resolution is a starting point from which the budget gets negotiated.”
-Addabbo explained.
+“This resolution is a starting point from which the budget gets negotiated,” Addabbo explained.
 “I expect that after Democrats and Republicans come together to review budget alternatives and start to restore some of these proposed cuts, we will wind up in a slightly better place.”